 for self-adjoint operators $A$.
-As in the above, we often drop the $t$ variable in $\Psi_N(t)$ and $\gamma^{(k)}_N(t)$ or even $\varphi_t$.
-As we have already used to describe \eqref{def:Schro2} and the main theorem, we use the bra-ket representation of projection operator onto a function $f$, $\sket{f}\sbra{f}$.
+As above, we often drop the $t$ variable in $\Psi_N(t)$ and $\gamma^{(k)}_N(t)$ or even $\varphi_t$.
+As we have already used to describe \eqref{def:Schro2} and the main theorem, we use the bra-ket representation $\sket{f}\sbra{f}$ of the projection operator onto a function $f$.

-For an operator $A$, we denote $\norm{A}_\op$ and $\norm{A}_\HS$ to denote the operator norm and the Hilbert-Schmidt norm, respectively.
+For an operator $A$, we denote by $\norm{A}_\op$ and $\norm{A}_\HS$ the operator norm and the Hilbert-Schmidt norm, respectively.

-All along the paper, we will make use of well-known inequalities that can be respectively found in literature, e.g. \cite[Section 8.1, Eq.
-(3)]{LieLos-01} and \cite[Theorem 4.3]{LieLos-01}. \begin{lemma}[Sobolev's inequality] Let $f\in H^1(\R^2)$, we have for any $2\leq q <\infty$ that
+All along the paper, we will make use of well-known inequalities that can be found in the literature, e.g. \cite[Section 8.1, Eq.
+(3)]{LieLos-01} and \cite[Theorem 4.3]{LieLos-01}, respectively. \begin{lemma}[\textbf{Sobolev inequality}] Let $f\in H^1(\R^2)$.
+Then, for any $2\leq q <\infty$, we have that

 where

 Note that, for large $q$, we have

 \end{lemma} This inequality will be used systematically to control $\snorm{\varphi_t}_q$ and $\snorm{\nabla\varphi_t}_q$, when $2<q<\infty$.
 We will sometimes consider $q\simeq |\log R|$ and will then have to keep track of $C_q$.